webplatform/docs/tutorials/using_css_multiple_background/index.md

 Here is what we already know: if you background is mostly static — it may depend on the container size (i.e. if you are using % length so that some layers will shift on resizing window) — than the magic of multiple backgrounds seems to be useful as it really simplifies the page structure.
 But what if you need to animate some of the layers using javascript (move, rotate and so on)?

 How can we make our multiple backgrounds more dynamic?
 Internally the browser parses every “background” rule into separate “background-*” rules for each of the attributes.
 It is very useful if you need to change only one of the attributes.
-For example you can use “background-position” rule to shift your images, but there are some penalties while dealing with multiple backgrounds: if you are going to move only one layer you still need to rewrite this rule for all layers.
+For example you can use [[css/properties/background-position|background-position]] property to shift your images, but there are some penalties while dealing with multiple backgrounds: if you are going to move only one layer you still need to rewrite this rule for all layers.

 To animate our sea background we can use the following js-code: